 What’s your biggest pet peeve?
 Lately, with all the hype about gluten and it’s presumably terrible implications, I decided it was high time to set the record straight.
 It really irks me when I hear about people avoiding gluten because it’s a diet fad and they think it’s healthy for them to avoid it.

 Please do some research first before cutting it out.
 With a Bachelors in Bakery Science (yes, it’s a legitimate degree), I’d like to think I know a thing or two about gluten, and it is good for you!
 There are numerous benefits of eating wheat and other gluten containing grains.
 Whole grains have a variety of nutrients including fiber, protein, iron, thiamine, niacin, riboflavin, manganese, magnesium, phosphorous, and zinc.
 Check out what all these things do for your body at the Whole Grains Council website.

-If you really want exposure to even more nutrients, a healthy combination of whole and processed (white) grains is the way to go.
-Why?
-Because, as white bread is processed, the bran is removed which contains most of the fiber and nutrients so you’re left with the starchy endosperm.
-However, they add back nutrients that are different than what would naturally be there into the flour, like folic acid.
+Although this site focuses on whole plant foods, the occasional processed (white) grains can still provide some benefits.
+How, you ask?
+Because, as white bread is processed, the bran is removed which contains most of the fiber and nutrients so you’re left with the starchy endosperm, however, they add back nutrients that are different than what would naturally be there into the flour, like folic acid.
 So by consuming both white and whole wheat, you can obtain a broader range of nutrients for a well rounded diet.
 In short: eat your grains peeps!

-Buzz words.
 Don’t be fooled by the buzz words either.
 Tortilla chips with “gluten free” on bag drive me crazy!
 Of course those chips are gluten free, they’re made out of corn!
 Same for potato chips.
 I love how they play on society’s ignorance.
 Of course, if that’s your favorite brand and they just happened to change the advertising on the bag to say “gluten free” then by all means, buy it.
-But don’t pay extra for it!
+But please don’t pay extra just for the “gluten free” advertising.